Warning This site is not recommended for Internet Explorer browsers. Please use another web browser to get a better experience.

 Our innovation and global experience to serve Korean aerospace and defense industry

-Exploring new paths to innovation, we provide South Korea with products that are not only performant, accurate, but also robust, which is crucial for technologies that equip critical platforms such as submarines, and aircraft that are made to last for several decades.
+Exploring new paths to innovation, we provide South Korea with products that are not only performant, accurate, but also reliable, which is crucial for technologies that equip critical platforms such as submarines, and aircraft that are made to last for several decades.

 Model of Arriel 1 engine (Safran Helicopter Engines)